-If the test frames of the redundancy manager no longer arrive at the other ring port, the redundancy manager connects its two ring ports.
+If the test frames of the redundancy manager no longer arrive at the other ring port because of an interruption in the ring, the redundancy manager connects its two ring ports.
 This substitute path once again restores a functioning connection between all remaining devices in the form of a linear bus topology.